 If you are looking to buy a property it is important to understand what mortgage lenders will be looking for when assessing an application for a mortgage.
 Once you understand what lenders are looking for then you can get everything in order so that when you make your application you will be in a good position to obtain a mortgage.

-This article provides 7 key actions you should take to increase the chances of getting a mortgage.
+This article provides 7 ways you can improve your chances of getting a mortgage.

 1. Save a larger deposit